Meeting and surpassing all audience expectations every day.

 The people working and earning a living in this country are not the enemy.

-And I'm tired of pitting groups of Americans against each other, particularly when it comes to money and finances, because that leads to this mess we're in, because it ends up with everybody being told to hate or envy anybody has more than they do.
+And I'm tired of pitting groups of Americans against each other, particularly when it comes to money and finances, because that leads to this mess we're in, because it ends up with everybody being told to hate or envy anybody who has more than they do.

-Then you add to it the reason they've got more than you do is because they're luckier than you, or they've stolen from you, or they have cheated from you, or whatever else Democrats say.
+Then you add to it, the reason they've got more than you do is because they're luckier than you, or they've stolen from you, or they have cheated from you, or whatever else Democrats say.

-Never does anybody have any more money than you because they're more creative or they've worked harder, or maybe they're Kennedys and they inherited it.
+Never does anybody have any more money than you because they're more creative or they've worked harder.

 It just doesn't.